-- (3) for an issuance or update inventory, the promoter must establish a network of permanent sample plots on the lot or part of a lot for the project. - 22.
-To establish a network of temporary sample plots, the promoter must identify the centre of variable-radius plots and listed micro-plots using a non-permanent peg and label.
+27. To establish a network of temporary sample plots, the promoter must identify the centre of the plots and micro-plots listed using a non-permanent pin and label.

-To establish any other network of sample plots, the promoter must identify the centre of variable-radius plots and listed micro-plots using a permanent peg and label.
+To establish a permanent network of sample plots, the promoter must identify the centre of the variable-radius plots and micro-plots listed using a permanent aluminum pin and label.

-In all cases, the label must indicate the number of the sample route and sample plot, the date and the name of the person responsible for gathering data from each variable-radius plot and micro-plot.
+In all cases, the label must indicate the number of the sample route and sample plot, the date and the name of the person responsible for gathering data from each plot and micro-plot.

-Where applicable, the promoter must also identify the places where a soil sample was taken in micro-plots 4 and 6 of each sample plot with, depending on whether the first or second paragraph applies, a permanent or non-permanent peg and label.
-In addition to the information listed in the preceding paragraph, the peg must indicate the number of the soil sample.
+Where applicable, the promoter must also identify the places where a soil sample was taken in micro-plots 4 and 6 of each sample plot with a pin and label that, depending on whether the first or the second paragraph applies, are permanent or non-permanent.
+In addition to the information listed in the preceding paragraph, the pin must indicate the number of the soil sample.